zorbathut/dec/doc/quickstart/installation.md

 # Installation

-At this point in development, we recommend installing Dec by simply copying the source files into your project.
+Grab the latest release [here](https://github.com/zorbathut/dec/releases/latest).
+If you prefer to work from an unreleased version, download the source and discard everything except `dec/src`.

 ## Unity

-Copy every `.cs` file from `dec/src` into Assets/ThirdParty/dec.
+Copy every `.cs` file into Assets/ThirdParty/dec.
 When you're done, it should look something like this:

 <img src="installation_unity.png">